-This brief overview provides some details of the top 10 permaculture books as voted for by Permaculture Association Diploma in Applied Permaculture Design apprentices.
+This is a brief overview of top 10 permaculture books as voted for by Permaculture Association Diploma in Applied Permaculture Design apprentices.

 If you agree or disagree with any of the choices, or if the information here has been helpful in choosing your first or next permaculture publication, let us know in the Permaculture UK Official Facebook group.
 Or tweet us.